AndreasFaust/react-strapi-img/README.md

 ## Thanks

-I want to give special thanks to [Sarp](https://github.com/sarpisik) for the `Strapi`-groundwork and [Welly](https://github.com/wellyshen) for his library [react-cool-img](https://github.com/wellyshen/react-cool-img), from which I learned a lot.
+I want to give special thanks to [Sarp](https://github.com/sarpisik) for the `Strapi`-groundwork and [Welly](https://github.com/wellyshen) for his library [react-cool-img](https://github.com/wellyshen/react-cool-img), from which I learned and adapted a lot.